daniel-beet/acme.sh.wiki-clone/Synology-NAS-Guide.md

           --reloadcmd "/usr/syno/sbin/synoservicectl --reload nginx" \
           --dnssleep 20

-Please note that this will replace your Synology NAS system default certificate directly.
+Please note that this will replace your Synology NAS system default certificate directly without rolling out for other services, just the DSM console.

 ---------------------------------------------------------------------------------------------------------
-## Alternative method that preserves your Synology NAS system default certificate
+## Alternative and recommended method that fully integrates with Synology NAS system certificate management
+This requires the reload-certs.sh script.

+    $ cd /usr/syno/etc/certificate/_archive
+    $ export CERT_DIR="$(mktemp -d XXXXXX)"
-    $ export CERT_FOLDER="$(find /usr/syno/etc/certificate/_archive/ -maxdepth 1 -mindepth 1 -type d)"
+    $ export CERT_FOLDER="/usr/syno/etc/certificate/_archive/$CERT_DIR"
-    $ # Make sure $CERT_FOLDER is only one name.
-Else you have to manually specify the folder.
     $ export CERT_DOMAIN="your-domain.tld"
     $ export CERT_DNS="dns_cf"
+    $ cp -a INFO INFO.bak
+    $ jq '.+={"'$CERT_DIR'":{"desc":"'$CERT_DOMAIN'","services":[]}}' INFO.bak > INFO
     $ ./acme.sh  --issue -d "$CERT_DOMAIN" --dns "$CERT_DNS" \
         --cert-file "$CERT_FOLDER/cert.pem" \
         --key-file "$CERT_FOLDER/privkey.pem" \
         --fullchain-file "$CERT_FOLDER/fullchain.pem" \
         --capath "$CERT_FOLDER/chain.pem" \
-        --reloadcmd "/usr/syno/sbin/synoservicectl --reload nginx" \
+        --reloadcmd "/usr/local/share/reload-certs.sh" \
         --dnssleep 20

-Now you can check the DSM control panel - Security - Certificates to see the nominated certificate has been replaced by letsencrypt one.
-You can now configure to use this one as default and assign to specific services, like vpn, sftp, etc.
+Now you can check the DSM control panel - Security - Certificates to see the new certificate that has been created.
+You can now configure to use this one as default and/or assign to specific services, like vpn, sftp, etc.
-If you see the Lets Encrypt certificate but it's not being used by DMS yet assign the "system default" service to another certificate (create a self signed one if needed) and after the webserver has restarted assign the "system default" service back to the Lets Encrypt certificate.
-After the webservice has restarted DSM will be using the lets encrypt certificate.

 ## Configuring Certificate Renewal
 To auto renew the certificates in the future, you need to configure a task in the task scheduler.
 It is not advised to set this up as a custom cronjob (as was previously described in this wiki page) as the DSM security advisor will tell you that you have a critical warning regarding unknown cronjob(s).